Skip to content

 Banis

-Banis animations are rigidly sampled for all bones in a model.
+.banis animations hold rigidly sampled location and rotation keys for all bones in a model.
 They are generally used for simple building or character animations, such as:

 • guests